yahiaehab10/StudyBuddy/README.md

-# StudyBuddy - AI-Powered Document Chat Assistant
+# Study Buddy - AI-Powered Study Assistant

-StudyBuddy is a Streamlit-based application that allows you to upload PDF documents and chat with an AI assistant about their content using OpenAI's language models.
+Study Buddy is a clean, simple Streamlit application that helps you study more effectively by allowing you to upload PDF documents and chat with an AI assistant about their content.

 ## Features

-- Upload multiple PDF documents
+- **Clean, Minimalist Interface**: Simple and intuitive design for distraction-free studying
-- Extract and process text from PDFs
+- **Project Management**: Create and manage multiple study projects
-- Ask questions about your documents in natural language
+- **Document Processing**: Upload and process multiple PDF documents
-- Get AI-powered responses based on document content
+- **AI-Powered Q&A**: Ask questions about your documents in natural language
-- Maintain conversation history
+- **Smart Responses**: Get intelligent responses based on your documents
-- Beautiful chat interface with user and bot avatars
+- **Simple Chatbot Mode**: Get study help even without uploading documents

 ## Setup